SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 #### Phrase 2

-This phrase aims to find research about promoting the sharing of benefits derived from utilizing genetic resources, including traditional knowledge of the indigenous and local communities.
-The elements of the phrase are *action + sharing/access + resources/knowledge + use + benefits*.
+This phrase aims to find research about promoting the sharing of benefits derived from utilizing genetic resources.
+The elements of the phrase are *action + sharing/access + resources + benefits*.
 It is limited by the exclusion of `marine` habitats (except when a **terrestrial or freshwater term** is mentioned) and some other terms which were detected to bring irrelevant results.

 While testing the phrase, it was noticed that `knowledge` combined with `local` or `traditional` brings some irrelevant results about various fields (transport, business, education).